Agaricus brunneofibrillosus: Similar species

+It could resemble species close to the poisonous Inocybe pudica, which is usually smaller.

 Habitat and distribution

 Fruit bodies appear in the late fall and winter, where they grow scattered or in groups in deep leaf litter under Monterey cypresses or rarely under other trees.
 The mushroom is found in coastal California and is most common in the Monterey and San Francisco Bay Areas.

+Uses

+The mushroom is edible and has a pleasant odor and flavour similar to Agaricus bisporus (the cultivated mushroom).